genesiscommunitysuccess/docs/docs/03_server/06_state-machine/05_configuring-runtime.md

   - configuring runtime
 ---

-State machines are defined as Event Handlers in your application's *eventhandler.kts* file.
+State Machines are defined as Event Handlers in your application's *eventhandler.kts* file.
 Ensure that your Event Handler is correctly [configured for runtime](/server/event-handler/configuring-runtime/).